eStep/docker-intro/docker-build.md

 $ docker run -d -P flask
 ```

-We bind the ports with `-P` and run the container as a deamon,
+We bind the ports with `-P` and run the container as a daemon,
 in the background with `-d`.

 ```sh